 Looking for Sleep Solutions?

 We want to help you rest easier and enjoy better quality of life.
-To schedule a consultation and discuss our sleep apnea diagnostic and treatment options, call E-Care Dentistry in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To schedule a consultation and discuss our sleep apnea diagnostic and treatment options, call E-Care Dentistry in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Edgerton, Shawnee, Johnson County, and all surrounding communities.